huggingface/blog/hf-bitsandbytes-integration.md

 We indeed observe 0 performance degradation for those models since the absolute difference of the metrics are all below the standard error (except for BLOOM-int8 which is slightly better than the native model on lambada).
 For a more detailed performance evaluation against state-of-the-art approaches, take a look at the paper!

-## Is it faster than native models?
+### Is it faster than native models?

-We also benchmarked the inference speed of int8 models on different models.
+We also benchmarked the int8 inference speed of several models.
 Although we are close to having the same speed as the native model for large models (tested on BLOOM-176), the inference speed seems to be much slower than the native model on smaller models.

 | Model          | Number of parameters | Hardware     | Time per token in milliseconds for Batch Size 1 | Time per token in milliseconds for Batch Size 8 | Time per token in milliseconds for Batch Size 32 |
 | -------------- | -------------------- | ------------ | ----------------------------------------------- | ----------------------------------------------- | ------------------------------------------------ |